galaxyproject/training-material/topics/single-cell/tutorials/scanpy_parameter_iterator/tutorial.md

 # Number of neighbours to derive kNN graph (for **Scanpy ComputeGraph** {% icon tool %})

-Our dataset is right after PCA.
-Therefore we will now use **Scanpy ComputeGraph** {% icon tool %} to derive kNN graph.
-We can use Parameter Iterator to check how different values of the number of neighbours affect the final outcome.
-It is important that **n-neighbours is an integer**.
+We will now use **Scanpy ComputeGraph** {% icon tool %} to derive the kNN graph from our PCA values.
+We can use the Parameter Iterator to check how the different k values of nearest neighbours will affect the final outcome.
+It is important that **k neighbours is an integer**.

 > <warning-title>Float vs integer</warning-title>
 > Using ‘Step increase values to be iterated’ as the format of the input values automatically generates float values instead of integers.
-Therefore in this case you have to use ‘List of all parameter values to be iterated’ with your chosen values.
+Float, or floating point numbers, are values with a 'floating' decimal point.
+To avoid float values, you must use ‘List of all parameter values to be iterated’ as your chosen values.
 {: .warning}